Visible Money – Rough System Description

 Slovak version

-The purpose of this article is to outline the features of the first version of the Visible Money system.
-The system’s goal is to provide a tool to enhance transparency among politicians and public figures regarding their assets.
-The system allows users to create an account on a web application where they can store information about their assets and liabilities.
-This data can then be audited under certain conditions by the public.
-The system relies on the idea that any inaccuracies, omissions, or outright falsehoods in asset disclosures will be quickly exposed once the data is made available for public scrutiny.
-The system aims to create a positive community of fully transparent individuals and establish a brand that guarantees responsible financial behavior towards one’s surroundings.
+The purpose of this article is to roughly outline the features that will shape the second version of the Visible Money system.
+The system’s goal is to serve as a tool through which politicians and public officials can make their assets more transparent.
+The system allows users to create an account in an online application under which they can store information about their assets and liabilities.
+This information can then be audited by the public under certain conditions.
+The system relies on the idea that any inaccuracy, incompleteness, or outright falsehood in an asset declaration will be quickly uncovered once the data is open to public audit.

-The article is divided into five chapters, providing a rough description of the system’s functionality in its various components.
+The article is divided into five chapters, each broadly describing the functionality of the system in its various components.

 Registration

-Registration involves a multi-tab form that allows users to enter basic information about themselves in a few steps.
+The registration process includes a multi-tab form that allows users to enter basic information about a new user in several steps.
 The system includes standard validation mechanisms.
-Screenshots from user registration:
+Below are screenshots from the registration form:

 My data

-After logging into the system, the user lands on the following page:
+After logging into the system, the user is taken to the following page:

-1. Basic information about the current user and their status in the system.
+Basic information about the current user and their status in the system

-2. Private notifications that guide the user to actions in the system.
+Private notifications intended to guide the user to take actions within the system

-3. Public notifications from the system (visible to all users).
+Public notifications from the system (unlike private notifications, public notifications are visible to all users in the system)

-4. Comments from other users about the current user.
+Comments from other users directed toward the current user

 Assets